 When a NAVWARNPart is not portrayed, such as when user selections mark it not to be visualized, any associated TextPlacement features must also not be portrayed.

-Coverages and Time Series
+Coverages and Time Series for Gridded Data (S-102, S-104 and S-111)

 Coverage and time series features are encoded in the HDF5 format (see S-100 Part 10c).
 S-100 provides for the following types of coverage and time series data: